kcotias/tdd-example/README.md

-# Example of a simple counter using Jest + Enzyme with TDD method.
+## Example of a simple counter built with ReactJS using Jest + Enzyme with TDD method.

 ## Available Scripts